codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-3.md

 date: 2022-01-16T05:40:00.000Z
 topic: VuePress
 description: Hey fellow Code Monkeys!!! 🐵 Ready to set up and install VuePress, then check out VuePress Tutorial 3 - Set Up and Installation! 🍌🐒
-cardDescription: First we'll be going over how to create a repository on GitHub.
+preview: First we'll be going over how to create a repository on GitHub.
 If you plan on using these tutorials as guides and want to...
 img: vuepress-tutorials/tutorial-3/vuepress-tutorial-3-set-up-and-installation-post.png
 alt: VuePress Tutorial 3 - Set Up and Installation Post Picture
 linkImg: vuepress-tutorials/tutorial-3/vuepress-tutorial-3-set-up-and-installation-post-link.png